resident51/resident51/README.md

 ## Features

 - **Events**: Create, view, and share events with fellow residents.
-- **Announcements**: Inform residents of your hall and members of the Schol-Hall community what's happening!
+- **Announcements** (upcoming): Inform residents of your hall and members of the Schol-Hall community what's happening!

 ## Technical Design